batcapricorn/Crowdfunding-Random-Forests/README.md

 # Random Forests - Bachelor Thesis

 This folder contains the code utilzed to examine crowdfunding projects with the aid of random forests.
+The analysis focuses on the differences between the random forest regressor and classifier regarding three interpretability metrics: feature importance, permutation importance and two-samples t-test.

-It does not include the corresponding export files.
+This repository does not include the corresponding export files.
 Nevertheless, the results could be replicated easily with the provided scrpyts.
 Eventually, the working directories would need to be adapted.
 Some scrypts are computationally very intense.